LTheGreatest/ESOF_Project-Green_go/README.md

 * **Trip Page:**
-  * **User Story:** As a user I want to check a trip using public transports so that i can receive points.
+  * **User Story:** As a user I want to check a trip using public transports so that I can receive points.
   * **Implementation:** In this prototype, this page is only used to demonstrate the technologies that will be used to verify the trips (GPS location and camera pictures).
   * **Screenshot:**